Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 Conclusion

-To conclude, there are many good alternatives for Nagios, and we hope the above options help you to make the right choices.
+To conclude, there are many good Nagios alternatives, and we hope the above options help you to make the right choices.
 We suggest you download one of the aforementioned software suites from above and give it a test in your environment.

-Each of the software packages above have a different strength, weakness and price-point as well.
-Check out their features above and give several of them a try, you’ll quickly know which one will serve you best – From our Experience, SolarWinds has a great Nagios Script Import feature that allows you to import scripts and eventually migrate them over.
+Each of the software packages above have different strengths, weaknesses, and price points as well.
+Check out their features above and give several of them a try, and you’ll quickly know which one will serve you best.
+From our Experience, SolarWinds has a great Nagios Script Import feature that allows you to import scripts and eventually migrate them over.
 Give them a try if you want a fast solution.